 By Stuart Bilbrough*

-This is the third of six articles that look at how to transform a company’s Finance function into an effective business partner and provider of value through training.
+This is the fourth of six articles that look at how to transform a company’s Finance function into an effective business partner and provider of value.

 They drill down on an article called “Closing the Skills Gap” that was published on interest.co.nz on the 8th October last year.